 Face forward and look straight ahead.
 Tilt your head toward one side, gently pushing your ear towards your shoulder.
 Hold for 10 – 15 seconds.
 Lift your head back into a normal upright position.
 Relax and repeat 3 – 5 times on each side.

-Facing forward, slowly turn your head and look to one side until your chin is parallel with your shoulder.
-Be sure to keep your shoulders straight ahead.
+Face forward, slowly turn your head to look to one side until chin is parallel with your shoulder.
+Keep shoulders straight ahead.
 Hold for 5 – 10 seconds.
-Return to your starting position and relax.
-Repeat twice on each side.
+Return to starting position and relax.
+Repeat 2x.

 This will help loosen stiff neck and shoulder muscles.
 Facing forward, keep your back straight and pull your chin toward your chest until you feel a stretch along the back of your neck.
 Hold for 5 – 10 seconds.
 Return to your starting position and relax.
 Repeat 2 -3 times.